tangyoha/telegram_media_downloader_bak/README.md

 python3 media_downloader.py
 ```

-All the downloaded media will be stored inside `save_path`, and floder names include channel id or chat id.All files are rented by `month`.
+All downloaded media will be stored at the root of `save_path`.
+The specific location reference is as follows:

+The complete directory of video download is: `save_path`/`chat_title`/`media_datetime`/`meida_type`.
+The order of the list is not fixed and can be randomly combined.
+If the configuration is empty, all files are saved under `save_path`.

 ## Proxy